sopra-steria-norge/openright-simple-server-seed/README.md

 0. To change the database schema, add new migrations under `src/main/resources/db`.
 The changes will be reflected when you restart the application server

 ### Configuration (Optional)

 The application starts with a working default configuration given you have followed the steps above.
-Default values are set in AppConfigFile.java.
+Default values are set in SeedAppConfigFile.java.
 Two configuration files are loaded if you create them.

 1. seedapp.properties - This configuration is loaded when you run SeedAppServer.java
 2. seedapp-test.properties - This configuration is loaded by the JUnit tests.